internetofwater/IoW-PIDsvc/PIDsvc/README.md

 https://www.seegrid.csiro.au/wiki/bin/view/SISS4BoM/PIDTechnologyReview
 https://www.seegrid.csiro.au/wiki/bin/view/SISS4BoM/PIDPrototypeSolution

+# Simple Deployment
-This docker configuration includes 3 images: a postgres database, tomcat (with a pidsvc .war for the dispatcher, API, and user interface) and apache2 as a request interceptor and load balancer.
-It is designed to easily allow deployment of the PIDsvc, including with load balancing for greater scalability.
-Scaled to 5 replicas, it has been tested to drop less than 20 of 1,000,000 requests made over 160 minutes (~1000/s).
+This docker configuration includes 3 images: a postgres database, tomcat (with a pidsvc .war for the dispatcher, API, and user interface) and apache2 as a request interceptor.This assumes a machine running Ubuntu 18.04 LTS with at least 10GB of disk space and 2GB of RAM

-# Deployment
-This assumes a machine running Ubuntu 18.04 LTS with at least 10GB of disk space and 2GB of RAM

 1. [Install Docker](https://docs.docker.com/install/linux/docker-ce/ubuntu/)
 2. [Install Docker-Compose](https://docs.docker.com/compose/install/)
 3. ```git clone []``` to your Server (ubuntu 18.04 LTS)
 4. Change ```POSTGRES_USER```in docker-compose ```environment:``` AND ```username``` in ```context.xml``` to your desired preference
 5. Change ```POSTGRES_PASSWORD```in docker-compose ```environment:``` AND ```password``` in ```context.xml``` to your desired preference
-4. Move to IoW-PIDsvc/PIDsvc directory, then ```docker-compose build```
+6. Move to IoW-PIDsvc/PIDsvc directory, then ```docker-compose build```
-5. ```docker-compose up --scale tomcat3=5``` One can set tomcat3=n, where n is number of pidsvc instances desired for apache to load balance to over docker internal round-robin DNS
-6. Pidsvc is deployed at http://localhost:8095, with GUI at http://localhost:8095/pidsvc
+7. Pidsvc is deployed at http://localhost:8095, with GUI at http://localhost:8095/pidsvc

-## Managing data persistence
-The ```docker-compose.yml``` file configures a persistent copy of the postgres database as a docker data volume (which can be mapped directly to other docker containers).
-Alternatively, you may create a directory in the host environment and map that directory to the postgres docker container persistence database.
-See ```docker-compose-persistence-directory.yml``` for an example.

-In either case, the persistent data directory must be empty, or the docker data volume removed before the first postgres image is built.
-After this, the data will persist int he chosen storage volume even after the docker containers are stopped and their images removed.

 ## Optional: Enable https